sandrina-p/workshop-a11y-fundamentals/README.md

 src/
   briefings/  # The exercises introduction
     *.md
-  exercises/  # Where you'll be working
+  exercises/  # Where you'll be coding
     *.html      # The exercise html
-    *.css       # The exercise styles solutions/  # The final solutions index.html  # Workshop entry point
+    *.css       # The exercise styles solutions/  # The solutions index.html  # Workshop entry point
 ```